oat-sa/taohub-articles/forge/workflow-engine/create-service-definitions.md

 -   The second is the URL to be called to access the service (here, *“http://www.myWebSite.com/myServiceScript.php”*).
 -   The last is an array of *formal parameters* that will be created (if they do not exist yet) or set (if they already exist) for the service.
 The associative array follows the format *’parameter name’ =\> ’default value’*.
 The *parameter name* is the key to be used to retrieve the parameter value in the service (*\$\_GET method*).
 The default value is either a constant or a process variable.
 The example below has two parameters (*param3* and *param4*) with default values set to constants (respectively *’myConstantValue’* and *null*).
 If you want to define the default value as a process variable like *param1* or *param2* below, add a *“\^”* before the code of your process variable, e.g. *\^myProcessVarCode2*, where *myProcessVarCode2* is the *code* of a process variable (say *“process variable 2”*).
 If the process variable with the code *myProcessVarCode2* exists, it will be set.
 If it does not exist yet, it will be created during the service definition creation.
 Alternatively, you can also directly give in the array a process variable resource like the *param1* below.

-For more details about the way the complete URL of a service is built at runtime (including the parameters), please refer to [[Execution of a process\#From the activity definition to the screen display|the process execution section]].{#from-the-activity-definition-to-the-screen-displaythe-process-execution-section}
+For more details about the way the complete URL of a service is built at runtime (including the parameters), please refer to [[Execution of a process\#From the activity definition to the screen display|the process execution section]].

     $myProcessVar1 = null;
     $myProcessVar1 = $this->authoringService->getProcessVariable('myProcessVarCode1', true);